Please email us if you encounter information in this website for which you know there is an update or correction. Thank You!

 2001 - The Los Angeles Sparks become the first WNBA team to go undefeated at home for an entire season.
 Los Angeles sweeps professional basketball titles when the Los Angeles Lakers win the 2001 NBA Championship and the Los Angeles Sparks win the 2001 WNBA Championship.
 The Los Angeles Xtreme become XFL champions in "The Million Dollar Game," beating the San Francisco Demons 38-6 at the Los Angeles Coliseum.
 It is the first and final season for the team and league.

 2002 - The Los Angeles Lakers win the 2002 NBA Championship.
 The Los Angeles Sparks win the 2002 WNBA Championship.
 In a game against the Miami Sol, Los Angeles Sparks center Lisa Leslie became the first WNBA player to slam dunk.
-The Los Angeles Galaxy defeats the New England Revolution, 1-0, for the Major League Soccer Cup Championship.
+After two previous unsuccessful appearances in the Major League Soccer Cup Championship, the Los Angeles Galaxy defeats the New England Revolution, 1-0, to finally win the Cup.
 The Women's Professional Football League team, Los Angeles Amazons, play their opening game at their home field at Citrus College, Glendora.

 2003 - Bob Wieland, a 57-year-old Vietnam War veteran who lost both legs in the war, finished the 2003 City of Los Angeles Marathon in 173 hours and 45 minutes, entirely on a pair of prosthetic feet made out of special gel.
 He slept only 11 hours in eight days since beginning the race route a day ahead of the actual start time.
 The Home Depot Center opens in Carson.
 It becomes the new home of the L.A.
 Galaxy.
 The American Basketball Association (ABA) debuts the Long Beach Jam.
 The Long Beach Ice Dogs hockey team switches their league affiliation from the WCHL to the ECHL.